IHaskell/IHaskell/README.md

 Stack manages separate environments for every package.
-By default your notebooks will only have access to a few packages that happen to be required for ihaskell.
-To make packages available add them to the stack.yaml in the ihaskell directory and run `stack solver && stack install`.
+By default your notebooks will only have access to a few packages that happen to be required for IHaskell.
+To make packages available add them to the stack.yaml in the IHaskell directory and run `stack solver && stack install`.

 Packages should be added to the `packages:` section and can take the following